Vidi0/scratch-io/docs/wharf/patch.md

 ## Patch Operations Loop

-At this point, the patch operations begin.
-Each header indicates the file index in the new container to patch and the algorithm used for patching it.
+At this point, the patch operations begin. **Every file in the new container is fully reconstructed from scratch**.
+Files are not modified in place.
+Each patch header describes how to rebuild a single file in the new container using data from the old container and/or new embedded data.

+As a result, **each output file starts empty**, and all bytes written to it are produced exclusively by the operations described in its patch instructions.

+Each patch header specifies the index of the file in the new container to be rebuilt and the algorithm used for reconstruction.

 ### Rsync Patching